Global Marketing… What is it?

 While we’re on the topic of a website, let’s start with SEO and search as a global marketing strategy.

 Search engine optimization takes quite a bit of time to kick in.

 Most of my articles take over a year before they really start to draw in organic traffic (if they rank at all).

 Search engine optimization is not a fast strategy that brings immediate returns.

 It’s a long term strategy that becomes more effective with time.

 It’s perfect for small businesses because if you think you may eventually be marketing globally, you can start to produce content for the search engines now.

-Later, when that content is ranking, you can figure out how to monetize that traffic coming in from around the world and the logistics of doing business worldwide.
+Later, when that content is ranking, you can figure out how to monetize the traffic coming in from around the world and the logistics of doing business worldwide.

 If you can write (or have a team member who can write), this is one of the most cost effective ways to begin marketing globally.

 Social media has grown into a giant in it’s own right.